 - Applications must be submitted no later than 11:59 PM AZ time on the 1st day of the month, TWO months prior to the month of departure.
 The table below provides the application submission deadlines for each month of travel.
 For example, if you are traveling on November 22, your application is due no later than September 1st at 11:59 PM AZ time.

 - You may apply no earlier than three funding cycles prior to your month of travel.
 Example, if traveling on November 22, you may choose to apply during the August funding cycle (due August 1).
 In this instance, you can request feedback, edit, and re-submit your application if not initially selected, but you MUST create a new application in ZoomGrants.

 - We encourage applicants to not wait until the evening of the 1st to submit their application.
-The ZoomGrants system could become overloaded at this time, which could delay submission until after the deadline.
+ZoomGrants could overload at this time, which could delay the time of submission past the deadline (11:59 PM).
 GPSA is not responsible for such delays, and applications submitted after the deadline are not eligible for funding.

 - GPSA does not fund retroactively.
 To receive funding, you must apply before you travel.